robert-westenberger/knowledgebase/frontend-masters-notes/complete-intro-to-containers-feat-docker.md

 In the source, we identify what part of the host we want to make readable-and-writable to the container.
 It has to be an absolute path (e.g we can't say "`./build`") which is why use the "`$(pwd)`" to get the present working directory to make it an absolute path.

+# Using Containers for your Dev Environment
 # Reminders
 Look more into build stages.
+Look more into bind mounts and containers.